magento/devdocs/src/_includes/config/es-elasticsearch-magento-24.md

 This section discusses the minimum settings you must choose to test Elasticsearch or OpenSearch with {{ site.data.var.ee }} and {{ site.data.var.ce }}.
-As of versions 2.4.4 and 2.4.3-p2, all fields labeled **Elasticsearch** also apply to OpenSearch.
+As of versions 2.4.5, 2.4.4 and 2.4.3-p2, all fields labeled **Elasticsearch** also apply to OpenSearch.
+Starting with version 2.4.6 OpenSearch Engine has its own fields in the settings.

 For additional details about configuring your search engine, see the [User Guide]({{ site.user_guide_url }}/catalog/search-elasticsearch.html).